JasonLocklin/Dissertation/VWM/Results.md

 ### Covert Orienting Task

-Analysis of the covert orienting data was limited given that the 3 strongest neglecting patients failed to respond to any left-sided targets,
+Analysis of the covert orienting data was limited given that three of the patients failed to respond to any left-sided targets (note: these patients also presented with the most severe neglect symptoms).
 Leftward cue-effect sizes (CES) were calculated for each participant in the patient group and older controls.
 Overall, both groups exhibited significant cue effects, indicating significant cost for reorienting attention to invalidly cued targets ($t(4) = 2.16$, $\text{p} < 0.05$, for the patients, and $t(7) = 2.48$,
 $\text{p} < 0.05$ for the older controls).
-To examine group differences in covert orienting, a mixed Anova was performed with group as the between-subjects factor and SOA as the within-subjects factor.
+To examine group differences in covert orienting, a mixed ANOVA was performed with group as the between-subjects factor and SOA as the within-subjects factor.
 An effect of group approached significance ($F(1) = 3.7$, $\text{p} = 0.08$), while SOA and the interaction were non-significant ($F(1) = 0.5$, $\text{p} = 0.49$, and $F(1) = 0.02$, $\text{p} = 0.8$, respectively).
-Considering the size of the patient group in this analysis (5), it's unlikely that the sample variance provides a good estimate of the population, so the groups were also compared using a non-parametric Kruskal-Wallis test, collapsing across SOA, and this did indicate that patients
+Considering the size of the patient group in this analysis ($n=5$), it is unlikely that the sample variance provides a good estimate of the population, so the groups were also compared using a non-parametric Kruskal-Wallis test, collapsing across SOA, and this did indicate that patients